M. G. Ramachandran's unrealized projects: Nadodiyin Magan

 The film was to have been a sequel to Ramachandran's Nadodi Mannan (1958), but never came to fruition.

 Parama Pitha

 The film was to be based on the life of Jesus.
 Shooting began, but ceased permanently after Ramachandran backed out.
 The film was to be shot in full length Eastmancolor and release in year 1961.

 Ponniyin Selvan

 In 1958, Ramachandran announced Ponniyin Selvan, a film adaptation of Kalki Krishnamurthy's novel of the same name.
-Ramachandran bought the film rights to the novel for ₹10000, and would produce, direct and star in the adaptation, which would feature an ensemble cast including Gemini Ganesan, Vyjayanthimala, Padmini, Savitri, B. Saroja Devi, M. N. Rajam, T. S. Balaiah, M. N. Nambiar, O. A. K. Thevar and V. Nagayya.
+Ramachandran bought the film rights to the novel for ₹10000, and would produce, direct and star in the adaptation, which would feature an ensemble cast including M G Ramachandran, Gemini Ganesan, Vyjayanthimala, Padmini, Savitri, B. Saroja Devi, M. N. Rajam, T. S. Balaiah, M. N. Nambiar, O. A. K. Thevar and V. Nagayya.
 Before shooting could begin, Ramachandran met with an accident, and the wound took six months to heal; Ramachandran was unable to continue with the film despite renewing the rights four years later.